Music History I

 BM, Crane School of Music–SUNY Potsdam

-Heidi Lucas is assistant professor of Horn at Indiana University of Pennsylvania, where she works with applied horn students, leads the IUP Horn Choir, and teaches a variety of courses, including Professional Practices, a course she designed to include
+Heidi Lucas is associate professor of Horn at Indiana University of Pennsylvania, where she works with applied horn students, leads the IUP Horn Choir, and teaches a variety of courses, including Professional Practices, a course she designed to include

 elements necessary to help students succeed in their careers after college.